-My skilled and creative husband has built me a kitchen that is wonderful to cook in and especially fun to teach in.
+My skilled and creative late husband built me a kitchen that is wonderful to cook in and especially fun to teach in.
 It has lots of soapstone counter space, deep cupboards and drawers for my various collections of cooking utensils, numerous shelves for my cookbooks and many windows that look out into our yard and garden with the barn peeking above the trees.
 This is the setting where you and I and our fellow students will play and learn cooking skills that your grandmother would have been proud to pass on to you!

 Directions: I live 16 miles west of Charlottesville, Virginia; and my postal address is Crozet but our house is 4 miles north of White Hall.
 Go figure!
 Living in the country has so many wonderful features but it means that to my new students it can seem a real distance to drive!
 (For those of us who regularly make the trip to town it is usually a 25 min trip from Barrack’s Road Shopping Center – but we country folk tend to drive like bats out of hell!)
 LINK to PDF driving instructions.

-Putting By #1: Hot Water Bath Canning: $65 per student
+Putting By #1: Hot Water Bath Canning: Summer 2019

-Putting By#2 Pressure Canning: $65 per student
+Putting By#2 Pressure Canning:

 NOTE: Class #1 or previous experience with the boiling water bath technique is necessary to take Class #2

 Flat Breads – Pita and Onion Naan